skytheacademic/who_keeps_the_peace/README.txt

 	- Observed at the grid-cell-month level.
 	- Downloaded from https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/BQU5VD (version 4) on June 3, 2022.
 	- "radpko_grid.csv" is the original CSV file downloaded.

-UCDP data
-	- Contains violence data from the Uppsala Conflict Data Program
-	- Observed at event level in areas where more than 5 deaths occured in a given calendar year.
-	- Downloaded from https://ucdp.uu.se/downloads/index.html#ged_global on June 26, 2022
-	- "ged211.csv" is the original RData file downloaded.